kodie/filebokz/readme.md

 ## Related

+ - [colorfield](https://github.com/kodie/colorfield) - A tiny, dependency-free, color input field helper that utilizes the native color picker.

+ - [hashjump](https://github.com/kodie/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.

+ - [kloner](https://github.com/kodie/kloner) - A tiny, dependency-free JavaScript module for cloning/repeating elements.

  - [minitaur](https://github.com/kodie/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

-  - [hashjump](https://github.com/kodie/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.

- - [colorfield](https://github.com/kodie/colorfield) - A tiny, dependency-free, color input field helper that utilizes the native color picker.

  - [vanishing-fields](https://github.com/kodie/vanishing-fields) - A dependency-free, easy to use, JavaScript plugin for hiding and showing fields.